NickBourque/NickBourque.github.io/index.md

 ### About Me

-Hi, I’m Nick – a Software Engineer based in Halifax, Nova Scotia.
-After graduating from Nova Scotia Community College in 2017 and beginning my career at a budding startup, I quickly became the lead developer on a SaaS platform that has gone on to reach tens of thousands of users.
-Working primarily on a LAMP stack, I spent my first three working years honing my skills in software architecture, PHP, database design, procedural SQL, and JavaScript, to become the developer I am now.
+I'm Nick, a Software Engineer based in Halifax, Nova Scotia, passionate about building innovative and impactful software solutions.

+My journey began in 2017 after graduating from Nova Scotia Community College.
+I quickly found myself leading the development of a SaaS platform at a dynamic startup, where I honed my skills in software architecture, PHP, SQL, and JavaScript, contributing to a product that reached tens of thousands of users.

-In my recent experience, I've lead a small engineering team for an international ed-tech company where I was responsible for the ongoing development and maintenance of an array of mission-critical software systems used to produce and deliver animated video content, bringing online learning to the homes and classrooms of students around the world.
-From the content-planning stage, through the production of multilingual/multi-locale animations, voiceovers, and closed captioning, the content production pipeline I helped develop utilizes a complex set of process-management and quality-control tools that were ever-evolving as we worked toward increasing automation and scalability.
+Driven by a desire to expand my horizons, I transitioned to an international ed-tech company.
+There, I once again began as an individual contributor and worked my way up to a lead role, where I led a talented engineering team responsible for the development and maintenance of systems that powered the creation and delivery of animated educational content.
+This experience deepened my understanding of process management, quality control, and the importance of automation and scalability.

-Currently, I'm working with a great team in the XR space to develop a product that enables companies large and small to remotely manage AR & VR devices, deploy content, and control what users can see and do in the headset.
-I'm thrilled to be working with such an incredible team on a product that has the potential to change the way companies in every industry deliver training material to their employees.
+Currently, I'm collaborating with an exceptional team in the exciting world of XR.
+We're developing a cutting-edge product that empowers businesses of all sizes to seamlessly manage AR/VR devices, deploy content, and curate user experiences.
+I'm incredibly enthusiastic about the potential of this technology to revolutionize training and education across industries.

+Throughout my career, I've consistently sought opportunities to learn, grow, and contribute to projects that make a difference.
+I'm eager to connect and explore new possibilities in the ever-evolving tech landscape.

 <script src="{{ site.baseurl }}{% link assets/js/app.js %}"></script>